-My current research involves analysis of both quantitative and qualitative data regarding student experiences, performance and engagement in science education from middle school through graduate school.
-More recently, we've begun work that uses eye tracking technologies to study the interpretation of data by students and scientists in classroom and field-based settings.
+My current research involves collection and analysis of both quantitative and qualitative data regarding student experiences, performance and engagement in science education from elementary school through graduate school.

-I currently teach courses in secondary science methods and a doctoral research seminar at the School of Education.
-In addition, I lead a seminar for doctoral students in the sciences who plan to pursue academic careers and are interested in improving their teaching skills.
-Across campus, I teach lab sections to undergraduates in the Department of Geological Sciences at Indiana University.
+I currently teach courses in secondary science methods and graduate seminars at the School of Education around making and the development of interest in STEM education.
+In addition, I lead a seminar for doctoral students in STEM fields who plan to pursue academic careers and are interested in improving their teaching practices based on research.

 - Ph.D.
 Science Education, May 2008, University of Virginia, Charlottesville, VA